 The estate is committed to operating as sustainably as possible.
 To that end it monitors its environmental, social, and economic impacts (positive and negative), and produces a Triple Bottom Line report annually.
 The estate is working towards a Net Zero commitment and is working with an environmental consultancy to assess its Scope 2 and Scope 3 emissions.
 We are also aware of the opportunity to inspire our visitors to take part in these objectives.

-The latest edition of the Triple Bottom Line report available at the time of writing this Consultation Draft is that produced for 2020 but with some figures updated for 2022.
-This section of the Whole Estate Plan will be updated when a later version of the report is available.
-The areas covered by the report are shown in Table 4 below.
+The latest edition of the Triple Bottom Line report available at the time of writing this Whole Estate Plan is that produced for 2022.
+The areas covered by the report are shown in Table 3 below.

-Table 4 - Impacts assessed in Triple Bottom Line report
+Table 3 - Impacts assessed in Triple Bottom Line report